ONEARMY/project-kamp-academy/docs/land/buy_old.md

 <img src="../assets/land/checklist.png"/>

-You can download the checklist [in our download kit](https://github.com/ONEARMY/project-kamp-kit/archive/V0.1.zip) + see an example on how to used it.
-It's an interactive PDF with text boxes so is easy to fill in digitally, or you can print it out when visiting the lands.
+Here you can download the checklist [in our download kit](https://github.com/ONEARMY/project-kamp-kit/archive/V0.1.zip) + see and example on how to use it.
+It's is an interactive PDF with text boxes so easy to fill in digitally, or you can print it out when visiting the lands.
 Feel free to tweak and edit the list to your own needs.
 Have fun :)

 # Useful links
 - [Pure portugal, lots of good guides to buy a land](https://www.pureportugal.co.uk/guides/)